Accessibility

 Full-screen pages use a fixed layout where widgets exist on the page at absolute positions.
 By default, the keyboard navigation tab order follows the order in which widgets were added to the canvas.
 However, this means that depending on the order in which you added widgets, the keyboard navigation tab order might jump around the page in an order that is unexpected to the user.

-To create a more intuitive tab order, you can click the A11Y button at the lower right corner of the builder and turn on Auto-calculate element tab orders in fixed layouts.
-If you do, Experience Builder creates a logical tab order for all newly-added widgets in full-screen pages (and in fixed layout containers, such as Card and List widgets, which behave like full-screen pages).
-Experience Builder auto-calculates the tab order based on widget positions.
+To create a more intuitive tab order, you can click the A11Y button in the builder and turn on Auto-calculate element tab orders in fixed layouts.
+If you do, Experience Builder creates a logical tab order for all newly added widgets in full-screen pages (and in fixed layout containers, such as Card and List widgets, which behave like full-screen pages).
+Experience Builder automatically calculates the tab order based on widget positions.
 For best results, turn on this setting first before building an accessible app.

 Turning on Auto-calculate element tab orders in fixed layouts does not automatically adjust the tab order of widgets that are already in a layout.
-You must make a small adjustments to a layout to trigger the auto-calculation, but you only need to make one small adjustment to trigger the auto-calculation for an entire fixed layout.
-For example, resizing one widget on a page, section, Card widget triggers the auto-calculation for the entire page, section, or Card widget.
+You must make small adjustments to a layout to trigger the automatic calculation, but you only need to make one small adjustment to trigger the automatic calculation for an entire fixed layout.
+For example, resizing one widget on a page, section, or Card widget triggers the automatic calculation for the entire page, section, or Card widget.

 Note:

-The auto-calculated tab order changes the vertical order of widgets.
+The automatically calculated tab order changes the vertical order of widgets.
 It is recommended that you avoid overlaying widgets on top of each other when building accessible apps.

 Scrolling pages are arranged into blocks and screen groups.
 A block container is similar to a Row widget.
 The keyboard tab order follows a logical reading order for scrolling pages.
 However, if you add widgets that use a fixed layout, such as Card, Fixed Panel, and Section widgets, those widgets use the behaviors described above for fixed layouts and you should use the A11Y button to achieve an intuitive tab order.